 ‘I don’t like happiness too.’
 The little girl said firmly.

-‘Ha!
-Ha!’
+‘Ha ha!’
 The old man laughed and then grew serious.
 ‘First you get all the happiness you deserve.’
-He waved his index finger in front of her tiny nose.
+He waved his index finger in front of her tiny nose and then bent down his head and kissed its cold tip.
 ‘Only then you have the right to like or dislike it.’

 ‘Can you see the golden butterflies?’
 She searched the rain-filled sky.

 ‘Oh yes!
 I can see them.
 I can see them all.
 Floating down, riding the thick raindrops and dancing in the rain.’
 The old man said dreamily.

 ‘Is Grandma one of those butterflies?’
 She asked.